Heading off to Hawaii and looking for the perfect Kauai itinerary? Good choice! Read on for the ultimate way to spend 3 days in Kauai!

 Ever since moving to California (almost 5 years ago, damnnn), we’ve made it our priority to visit the Hawaiian Islands at least once per year.
 So yeah, we’ve spent a fair amount of time on the different islands.
 Alas, this Kauai blog post was (finally) born!

-→ Read Next: The Ultimate Maui Itinerary
+→ Read Next: The Ultimate Maui Itinerary (literally everything you need to know)

 I suggest using this Kauai itinerary as an add-on to a longer trip to Hawaii, or as a long weekend escape from the big city.